opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/automate-dns-records-creation-from-cce-ingresses-with-externaldns.md

 We have to transfer the management of the NS-Records of your domain to the Domain Name Service of Open Telekom Cloud.
 Go on the site of your registar and make sure you configure the following:

-- Turn off any Dynamic DNS service for the domain or the subdomains you are going to bind with Open Telekom Cloud DNS.
+- Turn off any Dynamic DNS service for the domain or the subdomains you are going to bind with T Cloud Public DNS.
 - Change the NS-Records of your domain or the subdomains to point to:`ns1.open-telekom-cloud.com` **and** `ns2.open-telekom-cloud.com`

 If those two prerequisites are met, then you are ready to configure a new DNS Public Zone and Record Sets for your domain in Open Telekom
 Cloud.
 We do have two mutually exclusive options to do that:

-- Create manually from Open Telekom Cloud Console, a new Public DNS Zone that binds to your domain and an A-Record in that zone that points to the EIP of the Elastic Load Balancer.
+- Create manually from T Cloud Public Console, a new Public DNS Zone that binds to your domain and an A-Record in that zone that points to the EIP of the Elastic Load Balancer.
 - Automate everything using [ExternalDNS](https://github.com/kubernetes-sigs/external-dns).